AlphaHydrae/blog/source/_posts/2012-08-14-set-up-your-own-git-server.markdown

     git init --bare
 {% endcodeblock %}

-{% codeblock lang:bash How to configure the remote %}
+{% codeblock lang:bash Configure the remote on a repo %}
 # add the remote with the correct domain and repo
 git remote add myremote git@myserver.com:myrepo.git git push myremote master